sanchitaD/Assessment/README.md

 2. Build and run the application using maven mvn clean install

-3. Run the command "mvn spring-boot:run"
+3. Run the app using command "mvn spring-boot:run"

-Alternatively, you can run the app without packaging it using -

-Run the app using "mvn spring-boot:run

 The server will start at "http://localhost:8080"